 1.33 How many levels of appeal are there?
-Is there are right to a second level of appeal?
+Is there a right to a second level of appeal?
 How often in practice is there a second level of appeal in patent cases?

 An appeal from a single judge of the Federal Court is to a Full Court of the Federal Court (either three or five judges).
 From a decision of the Full Court, a party can seek leave to appeal to the High Court of Australia.
 A case will only be granted special leave if it raises a new point of law, or a matter of public importance.
 Less than 10% of all cases that seek leave are granted special leave to appeal to the High Court of Australia.
-The most recent patent case to be granted leave to appeal to the High Court of Australia was Calidad Pty Ltd v Seiko Epson Corporation [2020] HCA 41 in relation to the doctrine of exhaustion.
+The most recent patent case to be granted special leave to appeal to the High Court of Australia is Commissioner of Patents v Aristocrat Technologies Australia Pty Ltd [2021] FCFAC 202 in relation to computer-implemented inventions.